“Credit score” is a phrase you might occasionally think about. Maybe worry about. But do you understand it?

 What is a credit score?

-Well the score is actually only important to you.
-But what it indicates is vital when you try to borrow money.
-That’s because a credit report is one of the leading factors that influence lenders when they’re deciding whether to offer you a product or money, and how much you should have.
+Your credit report is one of the leading factors that influence lenders when they’re deciding whether to offer you a product or loan.

 Your report isn’t just searched when you apply for “serious” financial products like mortgages, loans and credit cards.
 Everyday consumer contracts are subject to searches too.